Last updated:

 CdLS is a very rare disorder that is apparent at birth (congenital).
 Males and females appear to be affected in equal numbers.
 It has been estimated that CdLS occurs in approximately one in every 10,000 live births in the United States.
 More than 400 cases have been reported in the medical literature, including affected individuals within several families (kindreds).
 Multiple affected siblings have been reported in some families.
 It is estimated that there is a 1-2 % rate of recurrence within affected families.

 Most children with CdLS are diagnosed clinically after birth or in childhood based upon a thorough clinical evaluation and identification of characteristic physical findings.
-A diagnosis of CdLS should be considered in children who exhibit certain distinctive facial features in association with limb anomalies, prenatal and postnatal growth retardation, and intellectual disability.
+A diagnosis of CdLS should be considered in children who exhibit certain distinctive facial features in association with limb anomalies, prenatal and postnatal growth delay and intellectual disability.
 Diagnosis may be more difficult if symptoms and physical characteristics associated with the disorder are very mild.
 Molecular genetic testing for mutations in the five genes associated with CdLS is available to confirm the diagnosis and may be particularly helpful when the physical features are mild or unusual.
 Prenatal diagnosis is available if a specific NIPBL, SMC1A, SMC3, Rad21, HDAC8, ANKRD11 or BRD4 gene mutation has been identified.

 Treatment

 The treatment of CdLS is directed toward the specific symptoms that are apparent in each individual.
-Treatment may require the efforts of a team of specialists working together to systematically and comprehensively plan an affected child’s treatment.
-Such specialists may include pediatricians; geneticists; surgeons; specialists who diagnose and treat skeletal disorders (orthopedists); plastic surgeons; orthopedic surgeons; specialists who diagnose and treat abnormalities of the digestive system (gastroenterologists), feeding specialists, disorders of the urinary tract (urologists), and abnormalities of the ears, nose, and throat (otolaryngologists); pediatric heart specialists (cardiologists); dental specialists; speech pathologists; specialists who assess and treat hearing problems (audiologists); eye specialists; physical and occupational therapists; and/or other health care professionals.
+Treatment may require the efforts of a team of specialists working together to systematically and comprehensively plan an affected childโ€™s treatment.
+Such specialists may include pediatricians; geneticists; surgeons; specialists who diagnose and treat skeletal disorders (orthopedists); plastic surgeons; orthopedic surgeons; specialists who diagnose and treat abnormalities of the digestive system (gastroenterologists), feeding specialists, disorders of the urinary tract (urologists), and abnormalities of the ears, nose, and throat (otolaryngologists); pediatric heart specialists (cardiologists); dental specialists; speech pathologists; specialists who assess and treat hearing problems (audiologists); eye specialists; physical and occupational therapists and/or other health care professionals.

-Affected infants and children may be closely monitored for certain abnormalities potentially associated with CdLS (e.g., potential intestinal obstruction due to gastrointestinal abnormalities, cardiac defects, gastroesophageal reflux, glue ear, and/or susceptibility to respiratory infections) to ensure early detection and prompt treatment.
+Affected infants and children may be closely monitored for certain abnormalities potentially associated with CdLS (e.g., potential intestinal obstruction due to gastrointestinal abnormalities, cardiac defects, gastroesophageal reflux, glue ear and/or susceptibility to respiratory infections) to ensure early detection and prompt treatment.

 Early intervention is important in ensuring that children with CdLS reach their highest potential.
-Services that may be beneficial include special remedial education, vocational training, speech therapy, and/or other medical and/or social services.
+Services that may be beneficial include special remedial education, vocational training, speech therapy and/or other medical and/or social services.

 Genetic counseling is recommended for affected individuals and their families.
 Other treatment is symptomatic and supportive.